kubevirt/monitoring/docs/runbooks/VirtHandlerRESTErrorsHigh.md

 Node-related actions, such as starting and migrating workloads, are delayed on the node that `virt-handler` is running on.
 Running workloads are not affected, but reporting their current status might be delayed.

 ## Diagnosis

-Check whether `virt-handler` can connect to the API server:

 1. Set the `NAMESPACE` environment variable:
 ```bash